 Former teammate Pep Guardiola took charge in the summer of 2008 and his impact was nothing short of incredible.
 His debut season saw Barcelona conquer all before them, becoming the first Spanish side to win a Champions League, La Liga and Copa del Rey treble.

 Puyol, intense and imposing, was the leader of their history-making side.
-Alongside him was Gerard Pique, who returned to Barcelona that summer after a four-year spell at Manchester United.
+Alongside him was Gerard Pique, who returned to Barcelona that summer after four years at Manchester United.

 Pique paid a glowing tribute to Puyol upon his retirement, calling his centre-back colleague his ‘guardian angel’ in a social media post.